Mary-Tyler-Moore/pet-partners/README.md

 <br />

 ## What to Expect:
 ***Lots*** of cute pictures of pets.
-We are starting off with cats :cat: dogs :dog: and rabbits :rabbits: but we are open to exotic :dragon: varities of pets as well. ***Pet Partners*** will house and nurture any type of pet as long as that pet brings their owner joy.
+We are starting off with cats :cat: dogs :dog: and rabbits :rabbit: but we are open to exotic :dragon: variaties of pets as well. ***Pet Partners*** will house and nurture any type of pet as long as that pet brings their owner joy.

 Please :pray: make Pull Request if you want to add your favorite pet to the list below.